tr3010/GCLD_Samsung/CodeBook.md

 The data set has been stored in the `UCI HAR Dataset/` directory.

-The CDN url provided by the instructor is used instead of the original location, to offload the traffic to the UCI server.

 The `unzip` function is used to extract the zip file in this directory.

 ```